aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 * Encrypted Save & Load system inplace for the game.
 The saved data will include:
   * The current level
   * The current score achieved for that level
-  * The current position of the avatar
+  * The current position of the avatar in that level
 * Option to overwrite saved data.

 # What I learnt :rocket: